 For more information about each of these All-Star features, continue reading.

-The core of any visitor registration app is quickly and efficiently checking in visitors, capturing key information and letter host employees know of their arrival.
+The core of any sign-in app is to quickly and efficiently checking in visitors, capturing key information and letter host employees know of their arrival.
 Thus, before considering an app, make sure it meets your organization's needs in terms of:

 The user interface should have a clear display, without a lot of text and icon clutter.
 Even first-time visitors should be able to navigate the sign-in process - without assistance - like a tech-savvy veteran.
 Also, consider is the app's design, known as the user interface.
 What does it say about your organization and brand?
 Does the vendor add their logo?